vsaravind01/Semantic-Search-Engine/README.md

 Search Engine for the Parliament Connect.
 Tools and technologies used - Elasticsearch, SentenceTransformers, Flask and FPDF.

-We use the sentence transformer (SBERT) model to encode all the parliament questions/answers and store in the Elasticsearch index as dense vectors.
+We use the sentence transformer model to encode all the parliament questions/answers and store in the Elasticsearch index as dense vectors.
 These records are then matched with the encoded query with `knn_search`.

 The search engine makes use of the sentence transformers model